Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: Introduction

-To this end, we developed \tool{}, a Python library for sampling the search space of possible loops transformations, with the capability to verify the legality (i.e., correctness) of the sampled transformations. \tool{} allows the user to programmatically specify the pattern for sampling legal individual or combinations of transformations, based on the preference of the ML method that would be used to explore the search space of transformations.
-Through the use of the polyhedral model, \tool{} is capable of enabling ML engineers to explore novel and more aggressive methods of code optimisation in the datasets they curate, while guaranteeing that the results of the generated code are functionally identical to the original program. \tool{} key point is the ease-of-use for ML practitioners; \tool{} aims to provide a simple Python interface, which can be used to curate datasets or perform direct code-generation to be used with different ML approaches.
+To this end, we developed \TADASHI{}, a Python library for sampling the search space of possible loop transformations, with the capability to verify the legality (i.e., correctness) of the sampled transformations. \TADASHI{} allows the user to programmatically specify the pattern for sampling legal individual or combinations of transformations, based on the preference of the ML method that would be used to explore the search space of transformations.
+Through the use of the polyhedral model, \TADASHI{} is capable of enabling ML engineers to explore novel and more aggressive methods of code optimisation in the datasets they curate, while guaranteeing that the results of the generated code are functionally identical to the original program. \TADASHI{} is an end-to-end solution to transform, verify and evaluate transformations, emphasizing the ease-of-use for ML practitioners, with support for HPC oriented libraries such as MPI4Py futures~\cite{rogowski2023mpi4pyfutures}; \TADASHI{} aims to provide a simple Python interface, curating datasets or performing direct code-generation at scale to be used with different ML approaches.

-In this paper, we make the following contributions: \begin{itemize}[leftmargin=2.5mm] \item We introduce \tool{}, a Python library designed for ML practitioners seeking to design tools for code auto generation with correctness guarantees. \tool{} lowers the barrier to entry of polyhedral loop transformations; a model that can give mathematically provable guarantees on the correctness (i.e., legality) of the transformed code. \item We demonstrate how \tool{} can be used by an ML system by implementing an end-to-end stub reinforcement learning system.
+We envision \TADASHI{} with the overarching purpose of helping clusters and supercomputers reach their full potential.
+Namely, after the deployment of a new (or existing) super\-computing system, one can train an ML model to learn to transform hotspots in scientific software to run optimally on the given hardware.
+By basing their ML models on \TADASHI{}, end users will have both fully correct and highly optimized code.
+With this in mind \TADASHI{} would be a viable and practicable option when porting existing science codes to new supercomputers.
+This is particularly a huge challenge, as demonstrate in recent history by the Exascale Computing Project~\cite{heroux2024scalable,exascale}, which required 7-years, \$1.8 billion, and approximately 1,000 researchers from DOE national laboratories to port the codes to new systems (among other goals of ECP).

-\item We evaluate performance to confirm it is not an obstacle in \tool{}'s adoption.
-We observe throughput measurements above 32 transformations and legality checks per second, going up to 781 for some benchmarks.
-The overheads of parsing and generating code is negligible in comparison to compiling and running the generated code. \end{itemize}
+In this paper, we make the following contributions: \begin{itemize}[leftmargin=2.5mm] \item We introduce \TADASHI{}, a Python-based end-to-end system designed for ML practitioners seeking to design tools for code auto generation with correctness guarantees. \TADASHI{} lowers the barrier to entry of polyhedral loop transformations; a model that can give mathematically provable guarantees on the correctness (i.e., legality) of the transformed code. \item We demonstrate how \TADASHI{} can be used by an ML system by implementing two representative ML models on top of \TADASHI{}. \item We show the capability of \TADASHI{} to speed up software on Polybench suite and two science applications. \end{itemize}